-The SPARC Network is a cross-institutional initiative of academic partners from the University of Birmingham, Bangor University, and the University of Strathclyde and practice partners from The Active Wellbeing Society (TAWS) Birmingham, Wirral ABCD Network, and Gwent Public Health.
+The SPARC Network is a cross-institutional initiative led by academic partners from the University of Birmingham, The Open University, and York St. John’s University and practice partners from The Active Wellbeing Society (TAWS) Birmingham, Wirral ABCD Network, and Gwent Public Health.
+It includes members working in local government, public health, housing across the UK and abroad.
 We are concerned with asset-based approaches to social prescribing, addressing health inequalities, and coproducing a social model of wellbeing.
-The SPARC Network is a space for core partners and wider partners to share experiences, knowledge, and developments, identify opportunities for collaboration, research and change, and engage in ongoing relationship-building and learning.
+The SPARC Network is a space for members to share experiences, knowledge, and developments, identify opportunities for collaboration, research and change, and engage in ongoing relationship-building and learning.

 Aims and Approach